-10.6 Annual Review
+10.7 Annual Review

-After a disabled student who resides within the District's boundaries has been placed in an NPS, the District must review the IEP at least annually and ensure that review schedules are specified in the IEP and in the contract for the student.
+After a student with a disability who resides within the District's boundaries has been placed in an NPS, the District must review the IEP at least annually and ensure that review schedules are specified in the IEP and in the contract for the student.
 (Cal.
 Code Regs. § 3069.)
 However, at the District's discretion, any meetings to review and revise the student's IEP may be conducted by the NPS.
 (Ed.
 Code, § 56383.)
-The District must ensure that the parents and District representative are involved in any decision about the child's IEP and agree to any proposed changes in the IEP before those changes are implemented.
+The District must ensure that the parents and District representative are involved in any decisions about the child's IEP and agree to any proposed changes in the IEP before those changes are implemented.
 (34 C.F.R. § 300.325(b)(2).)